canadasung/yes-no-interactive-website/README.md

 - `zh-hant/index.html`, `zh-hant/script.js` - Traditional Chinese translation of the same
   page.
 It reuses the root `style.css` and `images/` folder, so only the text strings are duplicated; styling and pictures stay in sync automatically.
+- Questions and responses can be changed in the `index.html` or `zh-hant/index.html`.
 - `images/` - reaction images shown for each No click (`no-0` through `no-5`) and the celebration image shown after clicking Yes (`yes`).
 Replace these files with your own pictures to customize the page; the filenames are referenced directly in `script.js`